The Truck

 To overcome that problem we install an "Arctic Fox" diesel tank heater in the left tank.
 The warm water of the floor heating will now also heat the diesel in the tank.
 In addition, a high-altitude kit is installed on the diesel heating.
 It runs now up to 4500 m.

-Each fuel tank has its own sediment bowl and filter to trap water and dirt.
+Each fuel tank has its own sediment bowl and filter

 On the right side behind the diesel-filter, in the checker-plate case, is OKA's AGM starter-battery.

-Above the diesel filter is the easy accessible air filter.
+Above the diesel filter is the easy

-Part of the dust from the air filter exits just below the filter due to the overpressure within the filter case.
+air filter exits just below the filter due to the overpressure

-Also due to the overpressure and the shape of the nozzle (Vacuator), no water enters the filter even if submerged.
+Also due to the overpressure and the shape of the nozzle (Vacuator),

 The snorkel is built into the cab bodywork.